 Range: 100-300 Feet

-The Archer is your best bet from 100 to 300 foot distance.
-The Archer is part of our long range, low light, extreme cold series.
+The Archer or the Specialist (if you need ALPR) your best bet from 100 to 300 foot distance.
+Both of these models are part of our long range, low light, extreme cold series.
 At max optical zoom, the Archer has a 9 degree viewing angle.

 It may sound strange, but at distances greater than 100 feet, you're going to switch back to a 2MP (1080P) sensor.
 Why is this?
 Because at longer range, light absorption becomes more important than resolution.
 Given an image sensor that is the same size, a 4K image sensor has 8x as many pixels trying to absorb the same light source as a 2MP sensor.
 Because the total amount of light absorbed is the same, but divided among 8 times as many receptors, long range 4k cameras appear darker than than 2MP cameras.
 Additionally, 2MP sensors have matured to the point of being able to absorb more light than their newer, higher resolution counterparts.